Unresolved financial issues can lead to blame, misplaced anger, stress and intimacy problems in relationshipsRelationships Australia

 No conversation about good financial advice and becoming more life confident would be complete without acknowledging the very real effect difficult times, stress and strain take upon a family.

-- Sapience Financial is a trauma aware organisation and we've designed many of our interactions with our clients, friends, and supporters in ways to help reduce triggers and to improve the way they think about themselves and their life around them.
+- Sapience Financial is a trauma-informed organisation and we've designed our interactions with our clients, friends, and supporters in ways to help reduce triggers and to improve the way they think about themselves and their life around them.

 With some learning and planning, everyone can become more life confident